rhanihasan/cybersecurity/hassan-website/docs/CyberSecurity/CyberrSecurity360/The Begining of Hacking.md

 **Crackers** : It’s the one who utilizes the unauthorized access to damage the entitle.

 **Script Kidde** : They don’t have the in-depend knowledge of script, like using someone else tool to perform hacking is a part of script kidding.
-These individuals use pre-written scripts or tools to hack into systems, often without understanding how they work.  including ME:(
+These individuals use pre-written scripts or tools to hack into systems, often without understanding how they work.  including ME

 ---